 Application Deadline: January 15

 Application Process: You will need to complete the Graduate School’s online application by January 15th to be considered for NELC’s M.A. program.
+Students can only begin the program Autumn quarter.
 Read our Graduate Admissions FAQ's flier for questions about the NELC admissions process.

 If you are an International applicant living outside the U.S., you are strongly encouraged to complete application requirements at least thirty days prior to the deadline for the program to ensure sufficient time for graduate admission review.